Acksell/bezos/README.md

 # bezos
 Work in progress.
 ## Current features
 - In-memory DynamoDB to be used in unit testing, without needing to spin up dynamodb-local in a docker container.
-This allows makes unit tests and integration tests separated only by a depdendency injection.
-This speeds up the debugging and testing of your core business logic significantly.
+This makes unit tests and integration tests separated only by a single depdendency injection.
+This allows you to write the same tests for both.
+This gives you the speed of unit tests and the robustness of integration tests, which speeds up the debugging and testing of your core business logic significantly.
 There is no existing alternative currently for Go.
 The only library I know of is [Dynalite](https://github.com/architect/dynalite/), but it's written in Typescript.
 - A DynamoDB expression parser and AST that the in-memory db relies on.
 - A DynamoDB API wrapper that I find easier to understand and work with.